 Pendulous shrubs and trees can root when stems make contact with soil, or produce ‘suckers’ from their roots.
 Strawberry plants make ‘runners’ that root readily to produce new plants.
 To try with woody plants, bend pliable stems and secure in soil until roots emerge.

-Plant divisions are more tolerant of neglect and splitting plants is not as time-critical as other methods.
-Because you are dealing with chunks of established plants and selecting vigorous growth, you’re likely to make robust plants with little aftercare required.
+Dividing plants is a great way of propagating perennials.
+Established plants tend to be more tolerant of upheaval and splitting plants is not as time-critical as other methods.
+Because you’re dealing with chunks of established plants and selecting vigorous growth, you’re likely to make robust plants with little aftercare required.

 Often described as more advanced, stem cuttings are a quick and easy form of propagation.
 Once cut, the stem piece begins developing all the hormones it needs to create a new, independent plant.
 All you have to do is provide encouragement at the right times.